 So you need to create a social media marketing plan.
 No easy task, right?
 Many of us struggle to iron out exactly what that is, let alone how to build one from scratch.

 Put simply, every action you take on social networks should be a part of a larger social media marketing strategy.
-That means every Tweet, reply, like and comment should all be guided by a plan and driving towards pre-determined goals.
-It might sound complicated, but if you take the time to create a comprehensive social media plan, the rest of your social efforts should follow naturally.
+That means every post, reply, like, and comment should all be guided by a plan that’s driving toward business goals.
+It might sound complicated, but if you take the time to create a comprehensive social media strategy, the rest of your social efforts should follow naturally.
 Everyone can do this if they approach it correctly.

-Learn what a social media marketing plan should include, and follow our 6-step plan for creating your own:
+Learn what a social media marketing plan should include, and follow our six-step plan for creating your own.

 What is a social media marketing plan?

 A social media marketing plan is the summary of everything you plan to do and hope to achieve for your business using social networks.
 This plan should comprise an audit of where your accounts are today, goals for where you want them to be in the near future, and all the tools you want to use to get there.

 In general, the more specific you can get with your plan, the more effective you’ll be in its implementation.
-Try and keep it concise and don’t make your social media marketing strategy so lofty and broad that it’s unattainable.
-This plan will guide your actions, but it will also be a measure by which you determine whether you’re succeeding or failing at social media.
+Try to keep it concise.
+Don’t make your social media marketing strategy so lofty and broad that it’s unattainable.
+The plan will guide your actions, but it will also be a measure by which you determine whether you’re succeeding or failing.
 You don’t want to set yourself up for failure from the outset.

 Step 1: Create social media objectives and goals

-The first step to any social media marketing strategy is to establish objectives and goals that you hope to achieve.
+The first step to any social media marketing strategy is to establish the objectives and goals that you hope to achieve.
 Having these objectives also allows you to quickly react when social media campaigns are not meeting your expectations.
-Without these goals, you have no means of gauging your success and no means of proving your return on investment.
+Without goals, you have no means of gauging success or proving your social media return on investment (ROI).